Alfred Hitchcock Collectors Guide: Blackmail (1929)

 But it was not to be.
 The filmmakers did what they felt best at the time but the inadequate live dubbing technique certainly makes its presence felt, to the overall detriment of the sound version.
 The modern consensus is it would have been preferable had they simply tweaked the script to give her character a foreign backstory; there’s certainly nothing in the central plot to impede the idea.
 Again, this has happened in countless films from that day to this.
 Whichever version of Blackmail you prefer, they’re both absolutely riveting: thrills, intrigue, comedy and sexuality are balanced beautifully in a fast-paced concoction that’s all killer and no filler.

-All the photos in this article were taken by budding filmmaker Michael Powell, of Powell and Pressburger/”The Archers” fame.
+All the production photos in these articles were taken by budding filmmaker Michael Powell, of Powell and Pressburger/”The Archers” fame.
 After a few years spent learning the ropes at a studio in France, he returned to England and took on various duties at Elstree Studios, including that of stills photographer.
 He worked with Hitch on his last three silents: Champagne, The Manxman and Blackmail, and in his 1986 autobiography, A Life in Movies, Powell claimed to have suggested the latter’s renowned chase ending.

 Anny Ondra in Blackmail (1929, dir.
 Alfred Hitchcock)